 Nowadays, Polish proffesional gamers have earned many rewards in the largest gaming tournaments.
-Poland's game of choice is Counter Strike, and Polish teams (The best known are AGAiN Team and Frag Executors) have won the highest prizes in many CS tournaments, including the largest game olympics - World Cyber Games.
+Poland's game of choice is Counter Strike, and Polish teams have won the highest prizes in many CS tournaments, including the largest game olympics - World Cyber Games.
 Another titles which gave Poland a lot of recognition among proffesional gaming community are Warcraft III (and it's highly popular mod - DoTA), Starcraft, Enemy Territory, FIFA and Quake III.

 Polish game developers and publishers